Dotnuva

-Dotnuva is an important center of agriculture.
+Dotnuva is an important centre of agriculture.

+Etymology

+Although the form Datinen is mentioned in Latin texts from 1372, the later dominant form was Dotnava (used until 1925).
+Previously, the river Dotnuvėlė flowing near the town was also called Dotnava, so it is believed that the name of the town originated from the name of the river and is of hydronymic origin.
+In other languages town's name is translated as: Datnów, Датнов, Dotnau.

 History

 The first mention of the name Dotnuva was in 1372.
 The Dotnuva estate was known from the 16th century.
-In 1636 the first wooden church was built.
-The Brzostowski family, the owners of surrounding land and town, invited Bernardines from Vilnius and in 1701, a Bernardine monastery was established in the town.
-The monastery was begun to be built in 1768 and the church in 1773–1810.
+In 1636, the first wooden church was built.
+The Polish-Lithuanian Brzostowski family, the owners of surrounding land and town, invited Bernardines from Vilnius and in 1701, a Bernardine monastery was established in the town.
+The monastery was begun in 1768 and the church in 1773–1810.
 This monastery also kept the primary school similar to the other Bernardine monasteries.
 The school was opened in 1796 and in beginning of the 19th century grew to the level of high school (gymnasium).
 But as the monks got involved in the 1831 Uprising against Russian rule, the school was closed in 1836.

 The town has a long history of farming education.
-In 1911-1914 Pyotr Stolypin founded the farming school in the old estate.
+In 1911–1914 Pyotr Stolypin founded the farming school in the old estate.
 A new building for this school was built (destroyed in 1944).
-In 1924 Dotnuva Agricultural College was founded in Dotnuva estate, these days called Akademija.
-On 26 February 1947, the first kolkhoz in Lithuania – the Marytės Melninkaitės kolūkis – was established nearby.
+In 1924, Dotnuva Agricultural College was founded at the Dotnuva estate, today called Akademija.
+During the Soviet occupation on 26 February 1947, the first kolkhoz in Lithuania – the Marytės Melnikaitės kolūkis – was established nearby.

-From 1956 till 1996 Dotnuva held the status of city but later was declared as a town.
+From 1956 to 1996, Dotnuva held the status of a city, but later was declared a town.